AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 ## Execution

-To read the main script (here `test.geo`) into gmsh via GUI, simply open it from gmsh and then press 0.
-To execute the meshing after reading the script, press 3.
-The resulting `.msh` file can be saved locally and might be necessary as input for further generative/analysis tools.
+To read the main script (here `test.geo`) into gmsh via GUI:
+* Open it from gmsh and then press `0` to read the file.
+* To execute the 3D meshing after reading the script, press `3`.
+* The resulting `.msh` file can be saved locally and might be necessary as input for further generative/analysis tools.